Artist / Illustrator

 Troy Eittreim is an award winning multi-discipline artist, currently focusing on Digital Painting.
 He holds a BFA in Painting and Illustration from The Savannah College of Art and Design (SCAD).

-On this site you will find examples of current digital paintings, and the occasional analog creation, as well as links to purchase one-of-a-kind and limited edition prints.
+On this site you will find examples of current digital paintings, the occasional analog creation, and links to purchase one-of-a-kind images, signed limited edition prints and unsigned unlimited edition prints.

 Eittreim says, during my time at school, SCAD offered no computer classes.
 There was no such thing as Photoshop.
 Indeed Photoshop would not be commercially released until after I had graduated.

-So, during the first few years I often returned to traditional tools. to satisfy my creative vision.
+And I often returned to traditional tools to satisfy my creative vision.

 Now, I use Photoshop and Illustrator, almost exclusively to produce what I call digital painting.